 Directors receive compensation in the form of set annual fees for Board and committee meetings and may also be granted Options, RSUs and/or SARs.
 Directors are reimbursed for travel and other expenses incurred in respect of their activity as directors.
-The directors were paid the following annual amounts: \$15,000 Annual Retainer; an additional \$5,000 for the chair of each committee; and an additional \$10,000 for the chair of the Board.
-The total earned in retainers and fees for these services by directors in 2023 was \$109,167.
+The directors were paid the following annual amounts: \$15,000 Annual Retainer; \$50,000 Annual Retainer for the Chair of the Board of Directors; and an additional \$5,000 for the chair of each committee; The total earned in retainers and fees for these services by directors in 2024 was \$110,625.